AdobeDocs/commerce-testing/src/pages/functional-testing-framework/metadata.md

 -  The type of body content encoding in [contentType](#contenttype).
 -  The body of the request represented as a tree of objects, arrays, and fields.

-When a test step requires handling the specified data entity, MFTF performs the following steps:
+When a test step requires handling the specified data entity, the Functional Testing Framework performs the following steps:

 -  Reads input data (`<data/>`) and the type (the `type` attribute) of the specified [entity].
 -  Searches the metadata operation for the `dataType` that matches the entity's `type`.
 For example, `<entity type="product">` matches `<operation dataType="product"`.
 -  Forms a request of the operation and the input data of the entity according to matching metadata.
--  Stores a response and provides access to its data using MFTF variables syntax in XML.
+-  Stores a response and provides access to its data using the Functional Testing Framework variables syntax in XML.

 The following diagram demonstrates the XML structure of a metadata file:
 ![Structure of metadata](../_images/functional-testing/metadata-dia.svg)